Skip to main content

 Two problems dressed as one

 Privy (and any hosted auth provider in this role) solves session and wallet custody at the product layer: prove you control an account, get an embedded WalletClient, talk to contracts.
-That is not the same as saying “here is the expanded Filosign seed that derives Kyber1024 and Dilithium keypairs whose commitments live in FSKeyRegistry.”
+That is not the same as handing over the expanded Filosign seed that derives Kyber1024 and Dilithium keypairs.

-Those commitments are public.
+Those commitments are auditable.
 The seed is not.
-So every serious design had to answer:
+Every serious design had to answer:

 1. Where does the seed live between visits?